Manchahat/MvcCouche/MvcCouche/README.txt

 Country Of Origin

 Added a new file in the MvcCoucheContext in data folder and made changes according to the tutorial

+for the next step of registering the database context the changes are by default added in the startup file . skipping this step

+made a small change in the startup page for the cofiguration